lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 My second concern lies with the question of whether these startups are promising too much.
 Recall, if you will, the promise—in the 1950s and 1960s—that general nuclear fusion was only twenty years away, and the long winter that occurred after those promising avenues failed and government funding dried up.
 We have Helion Energy claiming to be able to build a modular, truck-sized 50<abbr>MW</abbr> fusion reactor.
 General Fusion’s design is likewise small, with an approximately 3 meters in diameter spherical reaction chamber and some 300 pneumatic pistons to create the compression wave.

+My third concern is with the often _limited_ holding period of conventional venture capital funds: given a lifespan of between ten to twelve years, these

 On the whole though, I tend to favor the premise of experimentation with diverse approaches to creating commercially viable fusion reactors.
+These startups may fail at some point in the future, but their failures will nevertheless advance the state of knowledge of commercially viable nuclear fusion.

 #### Novel energy storage technologies